Getting Started In Craft Services Pt. 2: Qualifications

 In the photo below, we were shooting in an apartment so small, I had to use the kitchen counter and a coffee table for craft services.

-To enjoy a successful career in craft services you need three key personality traits.
+To enjoy a successful career as a craft services provider, you need three key personality traits.
 Stamina for those long, physical workdays, patience for working closely with a multitude of personalities for days, weeks, or months on end, and flexibility to adapt quickly to changing on-set situations.

-If you feel you possess these distinguishing characteristics, then pursuing a career in craft services may be the perfect choice.
+If you feel you possess these distinguishing characteristics, then pursuing a career as a craft services provider may be the perfect choice.